 E.ON Energy Research Center

-Circular Economy 4.0: Digitization as a fire accelerator or opportunity driver for more climate protection and resource efficiency in industrial transformation?
+Circular Economy 4.0: Digitisation as a fire accelerator or opportunity booster for increased climate protection and resource efficiency in industrial transformation?

 Dr. Stephan Ramesohl

 Co-Head of Research Unit Digital Transformation

 Charting the Energy Future – An Introduction to Trends, Scenario Thinking and Innovation Strategies (Englisch session)